 The first Neanderthal skeleton was discovered in 1856, just three years before the publication of Darwin's Origin of Species.
 The nineteenth century evolutionists believed that apes evolved into some sub-human missing links, which evolved into man.
-Naturally, Neanderthal man was immediately assumed to be one of those missing links and was depicted as at the right.
+Naturally, Neanderthal man was immediately assumed to be one of those missing links and was depicted as at the left.

 The more scientists learned about Neanderthal man, the more they realized he did not fit in with their theory very well.
 Apes supposedly got smarter as their brains gradually evolved in size from about 400 cc to modern man's 1350 cc brain.5 It was difficult to explain how a Neanderthal man, with his 1740 cc brain6, fit into this process.

 The Neanderthal skeletons were found in graves with hands neatly folded, surrounded by fossilized pollen.
 This is a pretty clear indication that they were buried with flowers in some sort of funeral ceremony.
 Only humans do that.
 Furthermore, they found tools (and possibly a musical instrument7) associated with some of the Neanderthal remains.
 Every indication was that he was as fully human as Homo sapiens (modern man).